What is Green energy or clean energy?

 More and more corporations and small companies are recognizing the potential of renewable energies and are using the company’s internal energy transition to create a positive image.
 In addition, entrepreneurs take responsibility for their energy policy and the effects of the economy on people and nature.
 In addition to avoiding plastic waste, particulate matter and water pollution play a decisive role.
 With advanced biotechnology, companies can convert pollutants and organic waste into usable bio-energy.

-Renewable energies are not only more efficient and easier to generate than fossil energies, they also make an active contribution to climate protection.
-In view of dwindling fossil resources, more and more energy companies are rethinking and then gradually implementing the energy transition.
+Renewable energies are not only more efficient and easier to generate than fossil energies, but they also make an active contribution to climate protection.
+Given dwindling fossil resources, more and more energy companies are rethinking and then gradually implementing the energy transition.
 This then significantly reduces the particulate matter pollution in the cities and lowers CO2 emissions.
 In addition, both factors have a significant influence on the ongoing climate change – global species extinction and the warming of the oceans are demonstrably directly related to the increasing pollution of the ozone layer by CO2 and other pollutants.
-Green energy is completely CO2-neutral – when burning renewable bio-materials, for example, only as much CO2 is emit as
+Green energy is completely CO2-neutral – when burning renewable bio-materials, for example, only as much CO2 is emitted as

-- Climate protection: Reduction of CO2 in the air and in the water
+- Climate protection: Reduction of CO2 in the air and the water

 - Inexpensive electricity from decentralized sources